Skip to main content

 • To avoid fragmenting storage and to increase the size of contiguous storage, try to work up from highest address CMS uses.
 You might want to leave a small gap of a few megabytes to allow for future growth in CMS segments to minimize the changes for future releases.

-• See the VM/ESA Performance Manual SC24-5782 Chapter 3 "Guidelines for Storage of a Virtual Machine" for some more information on impact of segment placement and virtual machine size.
+• See z/VM:Performance SC24-6208 Chapter 2 "Guidelines for Virtual Machine Storage" for more information on the impact of segment placement and virtual machine size.

-CMS Save Segment Descriptions
+CMS Saved Segment Descriptions

 Below is a list of segments and a brief description of them.